hexchat/documentation/appearance.rst

 3. Create an empty file at *<installdir>\\etc\\gtk-2.0\\gtkrc* (with no file extension!)
 4. Edit it and add ``gtk-theme-name = "vertex"``

+On Ubuntu, when installing Hexchat through snap won't inherit GTK theme from OS, avoid snap method and prefer installing Hexchat using `apt-get install hexchat` method instead.
+The default <installdir> for GTK themes will be "~/.local/share/hexchat/", if it doesn't exist, create it.

 Buttons, Menus, and Popups
 --------------------------